• Link to X

 Contact Us Today

-Understanding water quality
+Understanding how metal contamination can affect water quality

+Here in the UK we’re lucky to have a safe and reliable supply of clean drinking water, literally on-tap.
 Most homes and commercial buildings in the UK get their mains water supplied directly by one of the big water companies, who have a responsibility to check the quality of the water being supplied, and testing it to ensure it falls within strict legal limits set by the regulators.

 Water supplied for drinking (often called potable water) in the UK has to be constantly monitored, and there is an independent regulatory body called the Drinking Water Inspectorate (DWI) which monitors this.
 DWI inspectors regularly enter consumer properties to take water samples for independent analysis.

+The quality of our drinking water is not something most of us need to worry about unless something goes wrong.
 However, if you’re buying or leasing a property for residential or commercial purposes which takes its water from a private water supply such as a well, borehole, spring or other water source, then it’s up to you to ensure your water meets the standards set in the Water Supply Regulations 2016.
+Confirming this may involve testing water for metals, chemicals, microbiological parameters and other common contaminants.

-What metals are found in water?
+What metals are found to contaminate water?

 In general, heavy metals contaminating our water supplies are less of a problem than they were in the past.
 With improved environmental awareness we’ve cleaned up our collective act when it comes to waste and wastewater disposal.

+Changing patterns of work have also meant that we just don’t have the heavy industrial processes that previously used iron, steel, lead, mercury, arsenic and other metals.
 However, that doesn’t mean there is now no longer any metal contamination of our water supplies.
 It’s therefore important that where you suspect there may be a metal contamination issue that you test your water to make sure concentrations’ do not exceed the safe limits set by the Government.

 Some of the main metals and other elements you might find in water, and which could potentially cause health problems if present at high enough concentrations include: